 We create your LASIK flap without blades

-Then we use a process called the IntraLase Method to create a thin LASIK flap, precisely personalized just for you, that is folded back in preparation to gently reshape the cornea.
-Studies have shown that flaps created with the IntraLase Method have fewer complications and greater stability than flaps created with a blade.
+Then we use a process called the IntraLase Method to create a thin LASIK flap, precisely personalized just for you.
+The flap is folded back in preparation to gently reshape the cornea.
+Studies have shown that flaps created with the IntraLase method have fewer complications and greater stability than flaps created with a blade.

 We correct your vision!